MarjoleinAardewijn/browser-technologies-1920/README.md

 ![Survey Minor Web Development - Final page - HTML](https://user-images.githubusercontent.com/23479038/78015031-1035f580-7349-11ea-8336-8c45c8777765.png "Final page")
 </details>

-I know... it looks terrible! but the core functionality still works in all browsers used today!
-The user can still fill in the survey and continue the survey where they left off later if they didn't have the time to finish it.
+I know... it looks terrible! but the core functionality still works in all browsers!
+The user can still fill in the survey and continue it where they left off later if they didn't have the time to finish it.

 <details>
     <summary>Audit Results</summary>